Skip to content

 WHO WE ARE

-The project has officially started being hosted at CNRS and Centre Marc Bloch in Berlin in 2019.
-At the moment, the members of the larger Computational Social Science team who are involved in socsemics include:
+The project has hosted various people since it officially started being hosted at CNRS and Centre Marc Bloch in Berlin in 2019.
+At the end of the project in August 2024, the team involved in socsemics consisted of:

 Camille roth